cloudfoundry/community/toc/rfc/rfc-draft-service-binding-rotation.md

 ```
 cf cleanup-outdated-service-bindings myApp [--service-instance myService] [--keep-last 1]
 ```
-The CLI will use the  CF API `GET /v3/service_credential_bindings?app_guids=:guid ` to list the service instance bindings for an application and should delete all old bindings based on the creation date leaving the newest service bindings.
+The CLI will use the  CF API `GET /v3/service_credential_bindings?app_guids=:guid` to list the service instance bindings for an application and should delete all old bindings based on the creation date leaving the newest service bindings.
 With the `keep-last` parameter, users can keep the x newest bindings per app and service instance.
 If no service instance name is provided, the CLI should delete the old bindings of all services currently bound to the application.
 It is in the responsibility of the user to invoke `cf cleanup-outdated-service-bindings myApp` only after a successfully restage/restart of the app, i.e. when old service credential bindings are not used anymore by any app container.

 A full service binding rotation flow with the CF CLI could look like:
 ```
-cf bind-service myApp myService -c {<parameters>}
+cf bind-service myApp myService -c {<parameters>} --strategy multiple
-cf bind-service myApp myService2 -c {<parameters>}
+cf bind-service myApp myService2 -c {<parameters>} --strategy multiple
 cf restage myApp --strategy rolling
 cf cleanup-outdated-service-bindings myApp
 ```